How we use our competition law powers.

 The competition law annex in the Fair and Effective Markets Review provides more information on the types of conduct forbidden under competition law and when a firm might hold a dominant position.

-In the UK, these competition powers may also be used by the Competition and Markets Authority (CMA) in all sectors of the economy, including financial services.
-This means that for financial services the CMA and the FCA have ‘concurrent powers’ and the FCA is a ‘concurrent regulator’.
+In the UK, these competition powers may also be used by the Competition and Markets Authority (CMA) in all sectors of the economy, including financial services services and claims management services.
+This means that for financial services in the UK and claims management services in Great Britain the CMA and the FCA have ‘concurrent powers’ and the FCA is a ‘concurrent regulator’.
 See our published guidance on how we use our competition powers: FG15/8 - FCA's powers and procedures under the Competition Act 1998.

 These powers are additional to our ability to use Financial Services and Markets Act (FSMA) powers in pursuit of our competition objective.